agnivibes/nfl-pressure-index/README.md

 # Run the full analysis:
 source("Pressure_Index_NFL.R")

-## 📖 Paper Citation
+## 🔬 Research Paper

 Aich, A., Bhattacharjee, D., & Saikia, H. (2025).
 Under Pressure: Integrating Machine Learning to Quantify Clutch Moments in American Football.
 International Journal of Sports Science and Coaching.
+[Manuscript Under Review}

+## 📊 Citation
+If you use this code or method in your own work, please cite:

 @article{Aich2025UnderPressure,
   title   = {Under Pressure: Integrating Machine Learning to Quantify Clutch Moments in American Football},